Top Questions

 Unfortunately there is one set of straight stairs with handrails at the entrance to Hands On Massage, so you need to be able to get up those and on and off the table unassisted or with minimal assistance.

-Many chronic illnesses can benefit from the restorative and calming effects of massage, and particularly from the specific techniques used in Remedial Massage.
+Many chronic illnesses can benefit from the restorative and calming effects of massage, and particularly from the specific techniques used in Remedial Massage, as well as the relaxing de-stressing effects of Swedish & Fusion Massage.
 See the list of contraindications below which show when you can NOT have massage therapy.

 What should I expect from my first session?